realworldocaml/book/book/guided-tour/README.md

 # let rsum = create ();;
 val rsum : running_sum = {sum = 0.; sum_sq = 0.; samples = 0}
 # List.iter [1.;3.;2.;-7.;4.;5.] ~f:(fun x -> update rsum x);;
-Line 1, characters 45-51:
-Error: Unbound value update
+- : unit = ()
 # mean rsum;;
-- : float = nan
+- : float = 1.33333333333333326
 # stdev rsum;;
-- : float = nan
+- : float = 3.94405318873307698
 ```

-Be warned that the preceding algorithm is numerically naive and has
+Warning: the preceding algorithm is numerically naive and has poor
-poor precision in the presence of many values that cancel each other
+precision in the presence of many values that cancel each other
 out.
 This Wikipedia [article on algorithms for calculating
 variance](http://en.wikipedia.org/wiki/Algorithms_for_calculating_variance)
 provides more details.